 - Rhythm control drugs to help return your heart to a regular rhythm

 Some people may be hesitant to take a blood thinner for AFib.
 But the reality is, even if your heart is not experiencing an episode, the risk for blood clots and stroke is still there.
-It’s important to treat the whole problem—electrical issues and stroke risk—and a blood thinner like XARELTO® can help keep you protected.
+It’s important to treat the whole problem—electrical issues and stroke risk—and a blood thinner like XARELTO® can help keep you protected from a stroke.

 I can deal with my AFib proactively, in concert with working with my doctors.

-Hear how Paul and Teri partnered with their doctors to find a treatment that worked for them.
+Hear how Paul and Teri partnered with their doctors to find a medication that worked for them.